 A 1.3 mile section of fire road brings you to the PCT where you will take a hard left towards Canada.
-This would be a bad turn to miss.
+This would be a bad turn to miss, though lots of folks do.
+PAY ATTENTION FOR THIS TURN.
 Soon, the views start to open up over the desert, and on the right day or night, you can see all the way to the Salton Sea.
 The winds can really start to pick up here, so be prepared.
 The trail is rolling, runnable (if anything is runnable after 70 miles) but technical trail until you take a left off the PCT for a short jaunt downhill to Per's cabin.
 Long time SD 100 stalwart Todd sold his cabin and Per, a longtime ham volunteer, has been generous enough to let us continue the long tradition of the station, where Enrique and Mario, long time veterans of Todd's, will be ready to keep you moving on your PCT journey.